UK’s Stone Deaf Effects & Amplification have unveiled the new Syncopy Analog Delay, which is now shipping.

 Other controls include footswitches for Bypass, Tap and Preset (Bypass + Tap), as well as an Expression Input assignable to the Feedback, Time and Mix Mod controls.
 In addition, the Syncopy’s four presets can be expanded to multiple banks via MIDI.
 Using MIDI, players also have control over tempo, tap divisions and continuous controls such as Feedback, Time and Mix.

-Watch the video below and visit Stone Deaf Effects & Amplification for more information and to pre-order your pedal.
+Watch the videos below and visit Stone Deaf Effects & Amplification for more information.